 In the Knapp Awards, the Third Division wrote, "The standard for determining whether work is covered by the Scope Clause and subject to Rule 59 is whether the work is arguably within the scope of the Agreement."
-Although the Carrier characterized this standard as "irrational," it is clear that numerous other arbitral awards have used this same standard.
-See, Third Division Award 36514, citing another Third Division Award about which it wrote, "The Board held in that case that the work was arguably scope covered and that, at minimum, notice should have been provided to the Organization before contracting out."
+Numerous other arbitral awards have used this same standard.
+See,

+Third Division Award 36514, citing another Third Division Award about which it wrote, "The Board held in that case that the work was arguably scope covered and that, at minimum, notice should have been provided to the Organization before contracting out."
 See also, Third Division Award 36966 (Work "was at least arguably scope covered due to 'mixed practice' and that, at minimum, notice should have been provided to the Organization before contracting out.")